5l1v3r1/WhatsSpy-Public-wiki/getting-started.markdown

 Install the following packages:
 ```
-sudo apt-get install postgresql nginx php5 php5-cli php5-curl php5-fpm php5-pgsql git-core
+sudo apt-get install postgresql nginx php5 php5-cli php5-curl php5-fpm php5-pgsql git-core screen
 ```
-You still need to configure Postgresql (auth with password from local) and Nginx + PHP (using php-fpm).
+1. Follow [this tutorial](http://www.thegeekstuff.com/2013/12/nginx-php-fpm/) to setup Nginx with PHP-FPM.

-1. Download the [repository](https://gitlab.maikel.pro/maikeldus/WhatsSpy-Public/tree/master) and unpack these files on your server at for example `/whatsspy/` in your web directory (for nginx in debian this is `/var/www/`). **note that the git clone does not work for SSH.
+2. Download the [repository](https://gitlab.maikel.pro/maikeldus/WhatsSpy-Public/tree/master) and unpack these files on your server at for example `/whatsspy/` in your web directory (for nginx in debian this is `/var/www/`). **note that the git clone does not work for SSH.
 You can only use HTTPS on this gitlab server**

 2. Log in your PostgreSQL database and create an new DB and user for WhatsSpy Public **(Insert password for DB user)**:
 ```